You’re a Profitable Planner!

 If not, you might consider intentionally hiring virtual or in-person subcontractors who specialize in the tasks you’d like to take off your plate.
 Perhaps you need a virtual assistant who specializes in inventory data entry or a social media manager to take over the execution of your marketing strategy.

 Let’s get real: managing a brick-and-mortar can be overwhelming and isolating.
 That’s why I’m here to empower you every step of the way.

 Before my sister and I opened our retail store, the Salvaged Boutique, Google search after Google search quickly proved that there just weren’t enough resources out there for brick-and-mortar shopkeepers.

 I kept finding myself in groups for digital entrepreneurs and reading stuffy articles meant for corporations, so I spent hours upon hours learning through trial and error.

 I founded Savvy Shopkeeper with the idea that all Independent Retail Business Owners should have access to resources specifically created for their business.
-I’m proud to guide and support retailers with an insight-filled podcast, two incredible membership levels, one-on-one coaching, and a powerful community of shopkeepers rooting for each other.
+I’m proud to guide and support retailers with an insight-filled podcast and a powerful mastermind & group coaching program for brick and mortar store owners.